Dr Liz Reed

 Appointments

-Date Position Institution name 2019 Lecturer in palaeontology University of Adelaide 2015 - 2018 Research Fellow University of Adelaide 2011 - 2013 Research Fellow, vertebrate palaeontology Flinders University 2006 - 2010 Lecturer in palaeontology Flinders University -
+Date Position Institution name 2019 - ongoing Lecturer in palaeontology University of Adelaide 2015 - 2018 Research Fellow University of Adelaide 2011 - 2013 Research Fellow, vertebrate palaeontology Flinders University 2006 - 2010 Lecturer in palaeontology Flinders University -

 Research Interests